bsdpot/potluck/dmarc-report/README.md

 # Overview

-This flavour contains a local implementation of [dmarc-report](https://github.com/hitalos/dmarc-report/).
+This flavour contains a local implementation of [parsedmarc](https://pypi.org/project/parsedmarc/).

+`parsedmarc` will produce JSON output from the relevant mailbox folder.

+This information will be displayed with TBA.

 It is currently expected that this jail will run on an internal IP with no remote access.